 Furthermore, the bacteria that produce hydrogen sulfide gas also produce slime, which can create favorable conditions for other bacteria, such as iron bacteria.
 Iron bacteria can produce reddish-brownish slime, which can coat plumbing pipes and can lead to clogs and corrosion.

-How to Get Rid of Rotten Egg Smell or Sulfur Water
+How to Get Rid of the Rotten Egg Smell or Sulfur Smell in Your Water

 There are several methods you can use to remove sulfur from water.
 The effectiveness of each treatment method depends on various factors, including the level of sulfur in the water, the amount of iron and manganese in the water, and whether or not bacterial contamination must also be treated.
 Before going forward with any of these treatment methods, you need to consider the simplicity of the approach as well as the total cost including installation, maintenance, and chemical expenses.

 The most effective way to treat and prevent sulfur from affecting you and your water is a well water iron filter.
 An iron filter can eliminate hydrogen sulfide in water as well as iron and manganese.
 This filter works by oxidizing the hydrogen sulfide then converting it into insoluble sulfur, which is then removed by the filtering process.